diksha12p/DSA_Practice_Problems/README.md

 # Description

-This repository contains solutions to various problems solved on LeetCode.
+This repository contains solutions to various problems solved on Data Structures & Algorithms (posted on LeetCode).

 DISCLAIMER: The solutions are functional but may not be optimal.
 Please feel free to suggest optimizations.